Linear viscoelastic rheological FrBD models: Dynamical behavior and control applications

 For relatively high values of the damping coefficient $\sigma_1$, the hysteresis loop is generally inverted when the Stribeck velocity $v\ped{S}$ is sufficiently large.
 However, the conventional hysteretic behavior is recovered for sufficiently small values of $v\ped{S}$.
-Figure \ref{fig:Hyst}\textbf{(b)} shows the hysteresis curves obtained by imposing relative velocities at different excitation frequencies, $\omega = 25$, 50, and 100 Hz.
+Figure \ref{fig:Hyst} shows the hysteresis curves obtained by imposing relative velocities at different excitation frequencies, $\omega = 25$, 50, and 100 Hz.
 As the frequency increases, the peak friction force $pf$ decreases, whilst the hysteresis loops become progressively broader, consistent with the preceding discussion.
+Figure \ref{fig:Hyst} was generated using the model parameters listed in Table \ref{tab:param2}, with $\sigma_0 =\bar{k}_1$, $\sigma_1 = \tau_1(\bar{k}_0 + \bar{k}_1)$, and $\gamma_1 = \tau_1$ in \eqref{eq:constDiff} according to the GM parametrization.